grafana/loki/docs/sources/clients/promtail/scraping.md

 - The `__path__` label is a special label which Promtail uses after discovery to figure out where the file to read is located.
 Wildcards are allowed, for example `/var/log/*.log` to get all files with a `log` extension in the specified directory, and `/var/log/**/*.log` for matching files and directories recursively.
 For a full list of options check out the docs for the [library](https://github.com/bmatcuk/doublestar) Promtail uses.

+- The `__path_exclude__` label is another special label Promtail uses after discovery, to exclude a subset of the files discovered using `__path__` from being read in the current scrape_config block.
+It uses the same [library](https://github.com/bmatcuk/doublestar) to enable usage of wildcards and glob patterns.

 - The label `filename` is added for every file found in `__path__` to ensure the uniqueness of the streams.
 It is set to the absolute path of the file the line was read from.